Appliances: When to Repair and When to Replace

 How much will it cost to repair the appliance?

 Appliance repair technicians usually charge a flat fee for an appointment with additional charges for labor and materials, depending on the scope of the repair.
-For an appliance that’s not at the end of its life cycle, De Anza Appliance recommends this formula: if the cost of the repair is greater than 50 percent of buying a new appliance, it’s time to replace.
+For an appliance that’s not at the end of its life cycle, consider the following formula: if the cost of the repair is greater than 50 percent of buying a new appliance, it’s time to replace.

 Do you need a working appliance right away?